Gary, Indiana

 I struggle to speak.
 The synapses in my brain are firing in overtime.

-“I came to America because when I was 17, my girlfriend in Malaysia told me that if I went to school here instead of the UK or Australia I could avoid declaring a major for another couple years.”
+“I talked about in my presentation, right?
+I came to America because when I was 17, my girlfriend in Malaysia told me that if I went to school here instead of the UK or Australia, I could avoid declaring a major for another couple years.”

 “Okay…” She regards me.
 “But it’s been a long time since then.
 You could go somewhere else.”